syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 title: Row Drag and Drop | SfDataGrid | Xamarin | Syncfusion
 description: How to enable and perform row drag and drop operation and its customization.
 platform: xamarin
-control: SfDataGrid
+control: Data Grid
 documentation: UG
 ---

 # Row Drag and Drop

-The SfDataGrid allows dragging and dropping a row by setting the [SfDataGrid.AllowDraggingRow](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingRow.html) property to `true`.
-A Customizable row drag and drop template is displayed while dragging a row.
-The drag and drop operations can be handled based on the requirement using the [SfDataGrid.QueryRowDragging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowDragging_EV.html) event.
+The data grid allows you to drag and drop a row by setting the [SfDataGrid.AllowDraggingRow](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowDraggingRow.html) property to `true`.
+A customizable row drag-and-drop template is displayed while dragging a row.
+Drag-and-drop operations can be handled using the [SfDataGrid.QueryRowDragging](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowDragging_EV.html) event.

 To enable row drag and drop, follow the code example: